eparlato/christmas-lights-kata/christmas-lights-backlog.md

 ### GOAL 2: app with lights version 1

-Manage the TOGGLE case.
-Do I need a new object to deal with different command types?
+Create a new object to deal with different type of commands.
+XX Manage the TOGGLE case.
 Implement ON/OFF command cases.
 Send a command on several lights, suchs as TOGGLE 0,0 -> 2,2.
 Send a sequence of commands, each command on several lights.
+Send an empty sequence of commands.

 ### GOAL 3: app with lights version 2